BeaRobledillo/Friendzone-Frontend/README.md

 ![alt Calendar](https://github.com/Anitameri/Friendzone-Frontend/blob/main/calendario.PNG)

-## Create Event
+## Create Event :pirate_flag:

 ![alt CreateEvent](https://github.com/Anitameri/Friendzone-Frontend/blob/main/CrearEvento.PNG)

-## One Event
+## One Event :pirate_flag:

 ![alt OneEvent](https://github.com/Anitameri/Friendzone-Frontend/blob/main/OneEvent.PNG)
 </details>

+# :sparkles: About the team:

+We are a group of friends and enthusiastic coders.
+We like to hang out with each other and never miss an opportunity to plan get-togethers and parties.

+However, on many occasions we have had problems in agreeing on dates, places or what to bring.

+One day, we wondered how we could organize ourselves better.
+Hence the idea of FriendCity was born, an app that allows you to plan meetings between friends.
+From your closest contacts you can: invite your friends, find and set addresses where to meet, decide who is going to bring the items.

+## Methodology: :triangular_flag_on_post:

+We use the Scrum methodology to carry out the project.

+We have a Scrum Master and a Product Owner.

+We work collaboratively to improve our organization.

+We do dailies and retros every day.

+We set tasks by sprints with attainable objectives

+and in order to achieve the delivery of the project on time.

 # Authors: ✒️

+- Scrum Master / Developer:  Ana María Adalid Meri - https://github.com/Anitameri
+- Product Owner / Developer:  Jesús Otero Devesa - https://github.com/jesusod
-- Miguel Ángel Íñiguez Pérez - https://github.com/maip202
+- Developer:  Miguel Ángel Íñiguez Pérez - https://github.com/maip202
-- Bea Robledillo Gómez - https://github.com/BeitxuelaWEB
+- Developer:  Bea Robledillo Gómez - https://github.com/BeitxuelaWEB
-- Pablo Ruíz Cascón - https://github.com/pruizcas
+- Developer:  Pablo Ruíz Cascón - https://github.com/pruizcas
-- Jesús Otero Devesa - https://github.com/jesusod
-- Ana María Adalid Meri - https://github.com/Anitameri
-- Carlos Laurie Díaz - https://github.com/CarlitosHunter
+- Developer:  Carlos Laurie Díaz - https://github.com/CarlitosHunter

 =======